Home Debt Consolidation Is a Balance Transfer Card a Good Idea?

-When to Consider a Balance Transfer Card
+Is a Balance Transfer Card a Good Idea?

-Published January 2021
+Published January 2021 by Jordan Semprevivo

-Sometimes, transferring a balance from one credit card to another makes good financial sense, but sometimes it doesn't.
-If you are wondering if a balance transfer card is a good solution in your particular situation, here is what you need to know about this potential debt relief method.
+Sometimes, a card balance transfer from one credit card to another credit card makes good financial sense, but sometimes it doesn't.
+If you wonder if a balance transfer credit will fit your needs and save you money, here is what you need to know about this potential debt relief method.

 In this case, the answer could be "yes."
 Here's a look at the analysis:

-Promotional period interest and fees(Source: The Motley Fool)
+screenshot-2021-01-27-balance-transfer-1200x-1-666d535fc375d(Source: The Motley Fool)

-When Balance Transfers Work for Debt Relief
+When Balance Transfer Cards Work for Debt Relief

-For a balance transfer to be a good debt relief option, a few additional requirements must be met.
+For a balance transfer card to be a good debt relief option, a few additional requirements must be met.

 To figure out whether a balance transfer would make sense for you, consider and compare the variables that depict your current and expected post-transfer situation.